From CRO to Purchase Journey Intelligence

 Conversion is not an “optimization” problem.

-It’s a purchase journey feasibility problem.
+It’s a purchase journey feasibility problem — and feasibility problems hide from optimization tools.

 A purchase journey converts only if it’s (1) worth starting, (2) possible to complete, and (3) reliable under real-world constraints, not just on your best day.